ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 For example, you can test with a second instance of the JavaScript adapter without the risk of important scripts failing, since only the test instance is affected in the event of an error.

 Most adapters can start several instances in order to be able to address several devices of the same type or with the same protocol.
 An instance corresponds to a running process on the host.
 Example: 2 Hue bridges are to be integrated into ioBroker.
 Since only one bridge can be configured per adapter, a 1st and a 2nd instance of the Hue adapter are simply created and each bridge is configured in the corresponding instance of the adapter.
-The instantiation also makes it easy to tell the data points apart, since the object structure is preceded by the instance name (e.g. hue.0 and hue.1).
+The instantiation also makes it easy to distinguish between the data points, since the object structure is preceded by the instance name (e.g. hue.0 and hue.1).

 * **Javascript**